James Samuel Coleman

 James Samuel Coleman (May 12, 1926 – March 25, 1995) was an American sociologist, theorist, and empirical researcher, based chiefly at the University of Chicago.

-He was elected president of the American Sociological Association in 1991.
+He served as president of the American Sociological Association in 1991–1992.
 He studied the sociology of education and public policy, and was one of the earliest users of the term social capital.
 He may be considered one of the original neoconservatives in sociology.
 His work Foundations of Social Theory (1990) influenced countless sociological theories, and his works The Adolescent Society (1961) and "Coleman Report" (Equality of Educational Opportunity, 1966) were two of the most cited books in educational sociology.
-The landmark Coleman Report helped transform educational theory, reshape national education policies, and it influenced public and scholarly opinion regarding the role of schooling in determining equality and productivity in the United States.
+The landmark Coleman Report helped transform educational theory and reshape national education policies, and it influenced public and scholarly opinion regarding the role of schooling in determining equality and productivity in the United States.

 Early life

 As the son of James and Maurine Coleman, he spent his early childhood in Bedford, Indiana, he then moved to Louisville, Kentucky.
 After graduating in 1944, he enrolled in a small school in Virginia, but left to enlist in the US Navy during World War II.
 After he was discharged from the US Navy in 1946, he enrolled in Indiana University.
 Eventually he transferred schools, and Coleman received his bachelor's degree in chemical engineering from Purdue University in 1949.
+He initially intended on studying Chemistry but quickly became fascinated with sociology as he navigated his way through University life.
 He began working at Eastman Kodak until 1952.
-He became interested in sociology and pursued his degree at Columbia University.
+He pursued a degree in sociology at Columbia University.
 During his time there, he spent two years as a research assistant with the Bureau of Applied Social Research, and published a chapter in Mathematical Thinking in the Social Sciences, which was edited by Paul Lazarsfeld.
 He went on to receive his doctorate from Columbia University in 1955.

-He is best known today for his work on the massive study that produced "Equality of Educational Opportunity" (EEO), or the Coleman Report, Coleman's intellectual appetite was prodigious.
+He is best known today for his work on the massive study that produced "Equality of Educational Opportunity" (EEO), or the Coleman Report.
+Coleman's intellectual appetite was prodigious.

+In 1949 he married Lucille Richey with whom he had 3 children, Thomas, John, and Stephen.
+Lucille and James divorced in 1973 and he later went on to marry his second wife, Zdzislawa Walaszek, with whom he had one son, Daniel Coleman.
+He died on March 25, 1995, at University Hospital in Chicago Illinois and was outlived by his wife Zdzislawa Walaszek and sons.